 We recommend to begin with the foundation courses.
 For the business minors, students tend to start with a management, marketing or accounting course and then follow with a finance course.

-Capstone courses are taken last and intended to bring together all of your coursework in a practical application.
+Capstone courses are taken last and are intended to bring together all of your coursework in a practical application.